Early Growth of the Star Formation Rate Function in the Epoch of Reionization: an Approach with Rest-frame Optical Emissions: An example of physical parameter estimations

-In this appendix, we show an example of bootstrap estimation procedure described in Section \ref{subsec:boot} using a galaxy in the final sample (1411-GS).
-Figure \ref{fig:bootstrap_1411} shows the distribution of the best-fitting physical parameter versus the BICs derived by SED fittings in Section \ref{subsec:SEDfit} and \ref{subsec:two-comp} under each assumption of dust extinction laws.
-Each panel contains the set of best-fitting parameters and BICs from which we randomly resample in the next step.
+In this appendix, we show an example of physical parameter estimation described in Section \ref{subsec:physpara} using a galaxy in the final sample (1411-GS).
+Figure \ref{fig:bootstrap_1411} shows the distribution of the best-fitting physical parameter versus the weights ($\exp(-{\rm BIC}/2)$) derived by SED fittings in Section \ref{subsec:SEDfit} and \ref{subsec:two-comp} under each assumption of dust attenuation laws.
 Panels in the top row contain both results of SED fitting with assuming Calzetti and SMC law.
 Those in the middle (bottom) row contain only the results of SED fitting with assuming Calzetti (SMC) law.
 Note that, in these panels, the results of two-component model SED fitting that do not meet the criteria \ref{Criteria1} or \ref{Criteria2} (Section \ref{subsec:two-comp}) are not shown, and are not used in the following analysis.
-Using this set of best-fitting physical parameters and the BICs, we derive the weighted mean of the physical parameter with random resampling ($N=1000$), and the resulting histogram of the 1000 weighted means is shown in Figure \ref{fig:Hist_1411}.
-The panels in Figure \ref{fig:bootstrap_1411} and \ref{fig:Hist_1411} are corresponding to each other.
-The PDF $P(\langle x \rangle)$ is obtained by normalizing this histogram.
-From the PDF obtained here, we derive the MLEs and their $1\sigma$ uncertainties, which are shown by the red solid and black dotted lines in Figure \ref{fig:bootstrap_1411} and \ref{fig:Hist_1411}.
+The red solid line in the figure shows the weighted mean value, and the shaded region presents their uncertainties obtained from the weighted standard deviations.